Viticultural and Winemaking Stewardship

 Dry-Farming: all of Trisaetum’s vineyards are, and have always been, 100% dry-farmed, relying on the Willamette Valley’s natural climate to water and nourish our grapes.
 No irrigation is ever used.

-Biodiesel: all of our vineyard equipment runs on 100% biodiesel, avoiding fossil fuels and putting less strain on the greater environment.
+all of our vineyard equipment runs on 100% biodiesel and never on fossil fuels.

-Weed Control: no herbicides are ever used in the vineyards.
-Only hand hoeing and mowing are used to control weeds.
+Zero Herbicides: no herbicides are ever used in the vineyards.
+Only hand hoeing and mowing are used to control over-vigorous grasses.

 Hand-Harvested: all of our fruit is harvested and sorted solely by hand, preserving the integrity of the vines and the final product.